What You Should Know About Mpox (Monkeypox)

 How can I protect myself?

-The good news is that there's a lot you can do to avoid catching monkeypox—and it's very similar to what you've been doing to protect yourself from COVID-19.
+The good news is that there's a lot you can do to avoid catching mpox —and it's very similar to what you've been doing to protect yourself from COVID-19.

 As noted in this KTLA interview with Dr. Jonathan Grein, director of Hospital Epidemiology at Cedars-Sinai, basic prevention guidelines work: Avoid close contact with anyone who has symptoms and make sure you wash your hands often.

-Public health agencies are offering up-to-date details about monkeypox (see links below), and the Human Rights Campaign also has a dedicated site that includes a guide to prevention and other resources.
+Public health agencies are offering up-to-date details about mpox (see links below), and the Human Rights Campaign also has a dedicated site that includes a guide to prevention and other resources.

 If you're sexually active, the Centers for Disease Control and Prevention has a brief video with clear advice on steps you can take to reduce your risk.